simon-danielsson/stim/README.md

 ---
 ## ✨ Features
-+ Find music quickly using the "find" feature.
++ Find music quickly with the "find" feature.
-+ Keybindings accommodate for both Qwerty and Workman layouts.
++ Keybindings that accommodate both Qwerty and Workman layouts.
-+
++ Customizable accent color that persists across sessions.

 > [!IMPORTANT]
 > stim only supports **Unix** systems (and has so far only been tested on MacOS)